ebi-uniprot/uniprot-manual/help/proteome.md

 # Which sequenced genomes are available as proteomes at UniProt?

-The [Proteomes resource](https://www.uniprot.org/proteomes/) offers protein sequence sets obtained from the translation of completely sequenced genomes.
+The [Proteomes](https://www.uniprot.org/proteomes/) resource offers protein sequence sets obtained from the translation of completely sequenced genomes.
 Published genomes from [INSDC](https://www.insdc.org/) are brought into UniProt if they satisfy the following criteria:

-- The genome is annotated and a set of coding sequences is available.
+- The genome is annotated and a set of coding sequences is available;
-- The taxonomy or bioproject is imported, and is not considered unfit for import.
+- The taxonomy or bioproject is imported, and is not considered ineligible for import;
+- The proteome has to have nuclear genome components.

 Protein sequences that are part of reference proteomes can be found in UniProtKB (and also in UniParc), whilst protein sequences from non-reference proteomes and excluded proteomes can be found only in UniParc.